-The Legacy of Kurt Mahler
+The legacy of Kurt Mahler Jonathan M. Borwein, Yann Bugeaud† and Michael Coons

-Jonathan M. Borwein (University of Newcastle, Australia), Yann Bugeaud (Université de Strasbourg, France) and Michael Coons (University of Newcastle, Australia)
+Kurt Mahler (1903-1988)

 I hope that you can continue with your preparing of my collected works.
 When my old papers first appeared, they produced little interest in the mathematical world, and it was only in recent times that they have been rediscovered and found useful.
 So a collection of all my papers may repair this position!